Scenic Drives Through Tropical North QLD

 Great Tropical Drive - Route 1

-This self drive route will take you past and through some of Australia's most beautiful and best known attractions.
+This self drive route will take you through some of Australia's most beautiful and best known attractions.

 Along the way you'll meet interesting local characters, eat some excellent local produce, pass through quaint townships, rolling fields and some of the most beautiful scenery you'll ever see.
 It's a circuit trip and it will take you back to Cairns.

 Great Green Way - Trail 2

 You'll go past the Great Barrier Reef, look out past the islands, pass through wetlands and enjoy some of Queensland's well known country hospitality.
 It's a total of 457km which would usually take around 5 hours however you can also spend the whole day or longer travelling the distance.

 Daintree Explorer - Trail 3

 You'll travel past some of the oldest rainforest in the world and discover some of Australia's history of the North Queensland Gold Rush and the legacy of Captain James Cook.
 Beware where you hop out for a rest as you might come eye to eye with a croc!

 Cooktown - Trail 4 (279km)

 The Cooktown Trail is a fantastic way to explore this interesting and northernmost town on the east coast of Australia.Cooktown is where James Cook beached the Endeavour in 1770 when he had to stop for repairs.

 From Cooktown head to Lakefield National Park and then travel onto Laura where it you can discover the ancient Aboriginal culture and then make your way back to Cooktown.

 Reef to Rainforest - Trail 5

 Start your journey in Cairns and wind your way through one of the most enchanting ocean drives in the world.
 Drive from Cairns to Port Douglas with the reef on one side and the lush, tropical rainforest on the other.

 Waterfalls Trail - Trail 6

 The Waterfalls Trail is a great day trip as it takes you from the city centre of Cairns and climbs through the coastal ranges, past the sweeping sugar cane fields and up to the Cairns Highlands.
 From this aspect you can view out over Cairns, Great Barrier Reef and local farms it's a great way to get a good perspective of the area.

 Chillagoe - Trail 7

 The Chillagoe Trail is one of those trails that's easier if you do it in a 4WD however you can do it in a normal car as well.
-Start in Mareeba and travel from green rainforest to savannah.
+Start in Mareeba and travel from green rainforest to Savannah.
 View the underground caves of Chillagoe and explore the Undara lava tubes.

 Georgetown - Trail 8

 The Georgetown Trail takes you from the Cairns Highlands town of Ravenshoe and to the the base of the Great Dividing Range where you'll come across the McBride Volcanic Province.
 Here you can visit the Undara lava tubes, extint volcanoes, gemfields and hot springs.

 Canecutter Way - Trail 9

 Explore the green sugarcane fields of North Queensland on the Canecutter Way Trail.
 It's only a short circuit trail which begins at the charming town of Innisfail and through the rural town of Silkwood and back to Innisfail.
-The whole trip should only take a few hours but it's worth a view into the rural towns which help colonise North Queensland.
+The whole trip should only take a few hours but it's worth a view into the rural towns which helped colonise North Queensland.

 Tully to Mission Beach - Trail 10

 The Tully to Mission Beach Trail is a great day out to explore the natural wonders of North Queensland.
 The trail will take you on a circuit from Tully past rainforest, to Mission Beach and back to Tully.
 Make sure you hop out of the car and take in all the wonderful sights and scenes along the way.
 If you keep your eye peeled you might even come across a Cassowary.